AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-custom-domain.md

 You are now ready to add your configured DNS name to your app.

-Back in your app's **Custom domains** page in the Azure portal preview, you need to add the fully qualified custom DNS name (`contoso.com`) to the list.
+Back in your app's **Custom domains** page in the Azure Portal, you need to add the fully qualified custom DNS name (`contoso.com`) to the list.

 Click the **+** icon next to **Add hostname**.